radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-initial-deployment.md

 }
 ```

-Note that you don't have to interact with multiple Resource Providers or manage details like Connection String injection.
+Note that you don't have to interact with multiple Resource Providers or manage details like connection string injection.

 ## Deploy the application

 Now you are ready to deploy the application for the first time.

-Reminder: At this point, you should already be logged into the az CLI and already have an environment initialized.
+> **Reminder:** At this point, you should already be logged into the az CLI and already have an environment initialized.

-1. Run:
+1. Deploy to your Radius environment via the rad CLI:

    ```sh
    rad deploy template.bicep